 Aggregate estimates of trade in goods, seasonally adjusted and on a balance of payments basis, are published monthly by ONS in a Statistical Bulletin.
-More detailed figures are available from the Time Series Data Service and are also contained in the Monthly Review of External Trade Statistics.
-This is available, free of charge, in electronic format as a PDF on the ONS website.
+More detailed figures are available from the Time Series Data Service.

 The latest UK Trade Statistical Bulletin can be found at: www.ons.gov.uk/ons/rel/uktrade/uk-trade/index.html